Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #2

-The Province of New Jersey, or Nova Caesarea (the name Caesarea has been used as the Latin name for Jersey) is actually named not only for the Isle of Jersey in the UK’s English Channel, but also to the great Roman Emperor that was known as the new land of Caesar, or what was known as Nova Caesarea.
-One other interesting note about the name Jersey – the “ey” at the end is from the Vikings meaning “island.”
+The Province of New Jersey, or Nova Caesarea (the name Caesarea has been used as the Latin name for Jersey), is actually named not only for the Isle of Jersey in the UK’s English Channel, but also for the great Roman Emperor who was known as the new land of Caesar, or what was known as Nova Caesarea.
+One other interesting note about the name Jersey – the “ey” at the end is from the Vikings, meaning “island.”

 East and West Jersey c.
 1706.
-Regarding the boundary between NY and New Jersey, in the largest of these squabbles some 210,000 acres of land were at stake between the two colonies.
-The conflict was eventually settled by royal commission in 1769 with a boundary line that stands today.
+Regarding the boundary between New York and New Jersey, in the largest of these squabbles, some 210,000 acres of land were at stake.
+The conflict was eventually settled by a royal commission in 1769 with a boundary line that stands today.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #3

-Many wonder what Francis Bernard gave up to make the journey to the colonies to become Governor of New Jersey.
-After being married in 1741, Amelia and Francis likely resided at Nettleham Hall in Nettleham, just north of Lincoln, Lincolnshire for 16 years until 1758.
-Many signs indicate that Francis worked in Lincoln, where he served in a number of legal professions before searching for a higher paying job to support his family.
+Many wonder what Francis Bernard gave up to make the journey to the colonies to become the Governor of New Jersey.
+After being married in 1741, Amelia and Francis likely resided at Nettleham Hall in Nettleham, just north of Lincoln, Lincolnshire, for 16 years until 1758.
+Many signs indicate that Francis worked in Lincoln, where he served in several legal roles before seeking a higher-paying job to support his family.
 That job ended up coming true for him in 1758, when Francis Bernard was appointed to the position of the Provincial Governor of New Jersey.

 Nettleham Hall, Lincoln, Lincolnshire, UK, has been identified as the most likely home of Francis and Amelia Bernard before leaving for New Jersey.

-We’ve created a research map to identify key areas for the life of Sir Francis Bernard.
-Nettleham Hall was ravaged by fire in 1937, and has been abandoned ever since.
+We’ve created a research map to identify key areas of Sir Francis Bernard’s life.
+Nettleham Hall was ravaged by fire in 1937 and has been abandoned ever since.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #4

 In June 1727, King George II’s father King George I died in Hanover, Germany, and George succeeded him as king.
-His first step as king was his refusal to attend his father’s funeral in Hanover which actually won high praise back in England as it showed his loyalty to Britain.
+His first step as king was his refusal to attend his father’s funeral in Hanover, which won him high praise back in England for showing his loyalty to Britain.

-As Britain ascended the ranks in the international sphere of power, George’s health declined and October 25, 1760 he died at the age of seventy-six which would have been just months after George II approved the appointment of Francis Bernard from Governor of New Jersey to the Governor of Massachusetts.
+As Britain ascended the ranks in the international sphere of power, George’s health declined, and on October 25, 1760, he died at the age of seventy-six, just months after George II approved the appointment of Francis Bernard from Governor of New Jersey to Governor of Massachusetts.
 He would serve the province of New Jersey for just 18 months.
-He was almost made the Colonial Governor of Jamaica in the West Indies, but Massachusetts Bay was approved on Nov 27, 1759 by the Privy Council and signed officially on March 18, 1760.
+He was almost made Colonial Governor of Jamaica in the West Indies, but Massachusetts Bay was approved by the Privy Council on November 27, 1759, and officially signed on March 18, 1760.
 Bernard did not arrive in Boston until August 2, 1760.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #5

 Check out the Mr. Local History Project’s interactive Google Map of key events and notable areas of the life of Francis Bernard, the provincial Governor of New Jersey.
-As our research evolves, we will post additional information, photos, or facts as they become available to the map and in additional stories about Bernard and his life.
+As our research evolves, we will post additional information, photos, or facts to the map and in additional stories about Bernard and his life.

-Google interactive map of the life of New Jersey Royal Governor, Sir Francis Bernard.
+Google interactive map of the life of the New Jersey Royal Governor, Sir Francis Bernard.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #6

-The Provincial Governor Francis Bernard arrived from the ferry in Perth Amboy, New Jersey on Wednesday, June 14, 1758.
-They made their journey to the colonies from King George II’s ship the HMS Terrible.
-Francis travelled his wife Amelia and only 4 of his 7 children.
-Francis Elizabeth (1), William (2), Amelia (4) and Shute (6) traveled with their parents to the colonies.
+The Provincial Governor Francis Bernard arrived from the ferry in Perth Amboy, New Jersey, on Wednesday, June 14, 1758.
+They made their journey to the colonies from King George II’s ship, the HMS Terrible.
+Francis travelled with his wife Amelia and only 4 of his 7 children.
+Francis Elizabeth (1), William (2), Amelia (4), and Shute (6) traveled with their parents to the colonies.
 John (12), Jane (11), and Thomas (7) remained in England.
-While it was written that there were a number of residences for the Governor, Perth Amboy was his main residence as the Assembly would gather there regularly.
+Although it was written that there were several residences for the Governor, Perth Amboy was his main residence, as the Assembly regularly gathered there.

 HMS Terrible 1747 was the ship that Governor Francis Bernard and his family took from England to New Jersey.
-The journey started in April 1758 and arrived in Perth Amboy with his wife and 4 children on June 14, 1758 (6 to 10 week voyage).
+The journey began in April 1758 and arrived in Perth Amboy with his wife and 4 children on June 14, 1758 (a 6- to 10-week voyage).
 He was 45 years old.

 Image source: Wikipedia